jomartinsl/ChessPlayingRobot/README.md

 #
 ### What I'm thinking further
 As in the topic "What the project needs", this section is pretty similar.
-+ I'm thinking a gripper, that doesn't ruin og damage the chess pieces.
++ A gripper is nessesary, that can pick up any piece, so that it doesn't ruin og damage the chess pieces.
-+ It needs safety parametre, so it doesn't bump into anything or damage anyone.
++ It needs safety parametre for the robot arm, so it doesn't bump into anything or damage anyone.
-+ When illegal moves is preformed, the robot has to signilize someway that the move is illegal, maybe pointing at a piece of paper that says illegal.
++ When illegal moves is preformed, the robot has to signilize someway that the move is illegal, maybe pointing at a piece of paper that says illegal, or print on the screen "Illegal move".
 Cause in my experience in chessplaying at boards, it's not always easy to see that you actually did a illegal move, especially if you are under pressure and have limited time to finish the move.

 #